php-fast/php-fast/README.md

 Synchronizes the database table based on the model's schema.
 This command reads the schema defined in the model's _schema() method and applies the changes to the database.
 Command: `php init table <name>`

-### 2. Create Controller (controllers)
+### 2. Create Controller (Controllers)
-Generates a new controller file in the application/controllers directory.
+Generates a new controller file in the application/Controllers directory.
 The command creates a basic controller template, helping you quickly set up new features for your application.
-Command: `php init controllers <name>`
+Command: `php init Controllers <name>`

-### 3. Create Model (models)
+### 3. Create Model (Models)
-Creates a new model file in the application/models directory.
+Creates a new model file in the application/Models directory.
 The command provides a default model template, including the _schema() method for defining the database table's structure and CRUD functions.
-Command: `php init models <name>`
+Command: `php init Models <name>`

 ## 6. Routing

-PHP-Fast provides a flexible routing system that maps HTTP requests to specific controllers and methods within your application.
-Routing definitions are located in the `application/routes` directory and are typically separated into files such as `web.php` for web routes and `api.php` for API routes.
+PHP-Fast provides a flexible routing system that maps HTTP requests to specific Controllers and methods within your application.
+Routing definitions are located in the `application/Routes` directory and are typically separated into files such as `web.php` for web routes and `api.php` for API routes.

 ### Defining Routes